DerekBab/DerekBab/README.md

 - 👀 I’m interested in agile methodologies and project management
 - 🌱 I’m currently learning python
 - 📫 How to reach me: derek.babin@axceta.com
-- ⚡ Fun fact: Once I got bitten by a Zebra.
+- ⚡ Fun fact: Once, I got bitten by a Zebra.

 <!---
 DerekBab/DerekBab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.